 Consent to forward your data to the specialist register

-If you have a specialization that you would like to have recognised, we will also ask your permission in the application form to forward your data to the specialist register of your profession.
-Only then we are allowed to forward your data and certain documents to the committee.
+If you have a specialization that you would like to have recognized, we will also ask your permission in the application form to share your data to the specialist register of your profession.
+Only then we can forward your data and certain documents to the commission.

 There are costs associated with recognizing and registering a specialization.
 Read more under 'recognition of diploma costs'.